 virginica 0 1 17

-This package can also do K-fold cross-validation using cv.tree()
+This package can also do K-fold cross-validation using cv.tree() to find the best tree:

 # here, let's use all the variables and all the samples